A Simple Guide to Choosing the Correct Tiling Tools

 8. Rubber Mallet

 A rubber mallet is used to help bed down and position tiles during installation.
 Rubber mallets are available in black and white rubber.
-The main advantage of the white rubber mallet is that it does not leave rubber marks in the surface of the tile, which may be very difficult to remove.
+The main advantage of the white rubber mallet is that it does not leave rubber marks on the surface of the tile, which may be very difficult to remove.
 Only use a white rubber mallet when installing natural stone, marble, travertine and certain porcelain tiles.
-Rox® Black Rubber Mallet and Rox White Rubber Mallet from FloorsHQ™.
+We recommend using either a Rox® Black Rubber Mallet (should only be used on appropriate surfaces) or a Rox® White Rubber Mallet, from FloorsHQ™.

 The experts at FloorsHQ™ can supply all your tiling, grouting, and flooring supplies, and advise you on the best products and correct tools for installing wall and floor tiles.